-We’ve chosen the top 10 rail experiences that will bring out the explorer in you.
+FROM The Oriental Express to the Rocky Mountaineer, the romance of train journeys have long captured the imaginations of travellers the world over.
+We’ve chosen the top ten rail experiences that will bring out the explorer in you.

-1. Peru’s Andean Explorer takes 10 hours to rattle from Cuzco to Puno, making for a leisurely journey between the wonders of the Sacred Valley and Lake Titicaca, and vintage carriages are furnished in the Pullman style of the 1920s, with armchairs offering a comfy place to gaze at Andean peaks and mountain villages.
+1. Peru’s Andean Explorer (above) takes 10 hours to rattle from Cuzco to Puno, making for a leisurely journey between the wonders of the Sacred Valley and Lake Titicaca, and vintage carriages are furnished with armchairs offering a comfy place to sit while gazing at Andean peaks and mountain villages.

-3. Pay $10 and complete the 30km journey from Shanghai Pudong International Airport to the heart of this Chinese city in just eight minutes on board the Shanghai Maglev train, a wonder of modern technology that uses “magnetic levitation” to reach top speeds of 430km/h.
+3. Pay $10 and complete the 30km journey from Shanghai Pudong International Airport to the heart of this Chinese city in just eight minutes on board the Shanghai Maglev Train (below), a wonder of modern technology that uses “magnetic levitation” to reach top speeds of 430km/hr.

-5. New Zealand’s Coastal Pacific chugs between Christchurch and Picton on the South Island – the track snakes through the Waipara Valley, Marlborough vineyards, past snow-capped summits, and beside rugged east coast beaches .
-And while the hop takes five hours, many passengers break the trip with a stay in Kaikoura to go whale watching, with tours operating year-round.
+5. New Zealand’s Coastal Pacific chugs between Christchurch and Picton on the South Island – the track snakes through the Waipara Valley, Marlborough vineyards, past snow-capped summits, and beside rugged east-coast beaches – and while the hop takes five hours many passengers break the trip with a stay in Kaikoura to go whale watching.

-6. The seven-hour journey on the Bergen Railway carries travellers between Oslo and Bergen, crossing Norway from the capital to the west coast over Hardangervidda, which is one of Europe’s highest mountain plateaus, with the option to breaking the trip in Myrdal and riding 20km on the Flam Railway to Aurlandsfjord.
+6. The seven-hour journey on The Bergen Railway carries travellers between Oslo and Bergen, crossing Norway from the capital to the west coast over Hardangervidda, which is one of Europe’s highest mountain plateaus, with the option to breaking the trip in Myrdal and ride 20km on The Flam Railway to Aurlandsfjord.

-7. The Eastern & Oriental Express drifts between Bangkok and Singapore – it’s a three-night ride south and a two-night trip north – with the itinerary that takes in three South-East Asian countries.
-It includes stops to explore Penang in Malaysia and Thailand’s River Kwai and fine-dining experiences in vintage restaurant cars.
+7. The Eastern & Oriental Express (below) drifts between Bangkok and Singapore – it’s a three-night ride south and a two-night trip north – with the itinerary that takes in three south-east Asian countries including stops to explore Penang in Malaysia and Thailand’s River Kwai and fine-dining experiences in vintage restaurant cars.

-8. The Rocky Mountaineer carries two million passengers every year and travellers are offered five rail routes around the Canadian provinces of British Columbia and Alberta, with the Journey through the Clouds an overnight itinerary that leaves Vancouver after dinner and arrives in Jasper the following afternoon.
+8. The Rocky Mountaineer (below) has carried more than 1.5 million passengers in its 25-year history.
+Tavellers are offered five rail routes around the Canadian provinces of British Columbia and Alberta, with the Journey Through The Clouds a two-day itinerary that leaves Vancouver in the morning of day one (including an overnight stay in Kamloops) and arrives in Jasper on the afternoon of day two.

-9. Australia’s Indian Pacific dashes across the continent, ferrying passengers 4352km between Perth and Sydney on a passage that takes four days, with guests enjoying fine food and wine as they peer at a landscape that’s constantly changing between the Blue Mountains and Nullarbor Plain.
+9. Australia’s very own Indian Pacific (below) dashes across the continent, ferrying passengers 4352km between Perth and Sydney on a passage that takes four days, with guests enjoying fine food and wine as they peer out the windows at a landscape that’s constantly changing between the Blue Mountains and Nullarbor Plain.

-10. Spend five days and four nights on the Royal Scotsman completing a grand loop of Scotland – the journey starts and finishes in Edinburgh and crosses the heart of the country as well as visiting destinations on the east, north and west coasts – with stops to explor lochs, national parks, and castles.
-The five-star train is restricted to a maximum of 36 passengers.
+10. Spend five days and four nights on the Royal Scotsman completing a grand loop of Scotland – the journey starts and finishes in Edinburgh and crosses the heart of the country as well as visiting destinations on the east, north and west coasts – with stops to explore lochs, national parks, and castles.